-NYPD officer set to testify about killing of unarmed teen
+'I thought I was about to be shot,' white NYC officer says

-NEW YORK (AP) — A white police officer who shot an unarmed, black teenager in the bathroom of his New York City apartment is expected to offer his first public account of the slaying on Friday at his department disciplinary trial.
+NEW YORK (AP) — A white police officer who shot an unarmed black teenager to death in the bathroom of his apartment said Friday that the last thing he wanted to do was pull the trigger.

+“I thought I was about to be shot,” Officer Richard Haste said during testimony at his departmental disciplinary trial in the 2012 death of 18-year-old Ramarley Graham.
+“I expected to be dead.”

+Graham’s family and friends, seated in the audience, cried out, “Liar!” during Haste’s testimony, prompting the administrative judge to bang the gavel and ask for order.
+Some cried and others left during questioning, shaking their heads.

-Officer Richard Haste initially faced a criminal manslaughter charge in the 2012 death of 18-year-old Ramarley Graham, which became another flashpoint for outrage over police use of deadly force against black men.
+Haste initially faced a criminal manslaughter charge in the death, which became another flashpoint for outrage over police use of deadly force against minorities.

-But the criminal case was dismissed because of a procedural error and a new grand jury declined to indict.
-Federal prosecutors also declined to bring charges, saying there was no evidence to refute Haste’s claim that he shot the teen because he mistakenly believed he was reaching for a gun.

-The New York Police Department began public hearings before an administrative judge Monday to help determine whether Haste should be fired, or face some lesser punishment, for the killing.
-Haste’s lawyers said he will testify Friday.

 Most Read Stories

-Note: This story has been corrected to show Graham’s mother’s last name is Malcolm, not Malcom.